-Create CSV files for bulk import in Excel
+Creating a CSV file for bulk import in Excel

-This document describes the procedure for creating a CSV file for bulk import using spreadsheet applications like Excel.
+This section explains how to create CSV files for bulk import using spreadsheet applications like Excel.

-- In column A, enter the desired posting date and time in "YYYY/MM/DD HH:MM" format.
-Posting dates can be set up to 1 year and 6 months in advance.
+- In column A, enter the desired post date and time in "YYYY/MM/DD HH:MM" format.
+You can specify a post date and time up to 1 year and 6 months in advance.

 - In column B, enter the post content.
 Line breaks within cells will also be reflected in the post.